joshbirnholz/JBCalendarDatePicker/README.md

 They are both similar to `UIDatePickerView`, and their `date`, `minimumDate`, `maximumDate`, `calendar`, and `locale` properties can be configured as you would with a `UIDatePickerView`.
 Configure them before presenting either of the view controllers.

-`JBDatePickerViewController` also has a `datePickerMode` property as well, although `UIDatePicker.Mode.countDownTimer` is not support.
+`JBDatePickerViewController` also has a `datePickerMode` property, although `UIDatePicker.Mode.countDownTimer` is not supported.

 ### JBDatePickerViewController